juseonghan/mp_proj2/README.md

 (someday we can write some sort of introduction)

+NOTE FOR JOHN/ASHLEY: prior to pushing, please run
+`rm requirements.txt`
+`conda list -e > requirements.txt`

+to update any conda packages that were installed in the environment

 ## Setting up Dependencies and Running Code
 We used Python 3.6 and conda environment for this project.
 Please create a conda environment with